hpcaitech/Open-Sora/README.md

 ## 📍 Overview
 Open-Sora is an open-source project that provides a high-performance implementation of the development pipeline that Sora might use powered by [Colossal-AI](https://github.com/hpcaitech/ColossalAI), including:

-- Provide **a complete Sora reproduction architecture solution**, including the whole process from data processing to training and inference.
+- Provides **a complete Sora reproduction architecture solution**, including the whole process from data processing to training and deployment.
 - Supports **dynamic resolution**, training can directly train any resolution of the video, without scaling.
 - Supports **multiple model structures**.
-Since the actual model structure of Sora is unknown, we realize three common multimodal model structures such as adaLN-zero, cross attention, and in-context conditioning (token concat).
+Since the actual model structure of Sora is unknown, we implement three common multimodal model structures such as adaLN-zero, cross attention, and in-context conditioning (token concat).
 - Supports **multiple video compression methods**.
-Users can choose to use original video, VQVAE (video native model), SD-VAE (image native model) for training.
+Users can choose to use original video, VQVAE (video native model), or SD-VAE (image native model) for training.
 - Supports **multiple parallel training optimizations**.
-Including the AI large model system optimization capability combined with Colossal-AI, and hybrid sequence parallelism with Ulysses and FastSeq.
+Including the AI large model system optimization capability compatible with Colossal-AI, and hybrid sequence parallelism with Ulysses and FastSeq.

 <p id="diffusion_demo" align="center">
 <img src="https://raw.githubusercontent.com/hpcaitech/public_assets/main/applications/sora/open-sora-1.png" width=800/>